listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.6-executing-the-hitl-requests/problem/readme.md

 Once the message is sent, we need to add the `data-action-end` part and do two things with it:

 1. Use `writer.write` to actually write it to the front end, so the frontend stays in sync with the backend state
-2. Add it to an array of `messagesAfterHitl` that we'll need to create, in the code above:
+2. Add it to an array of `messagesAfterHitl` that we'll need to create, in the code below:

 ```ts
 // TODO: when we process the decisions, we'll